okyntary/tp/docs/DeveloperGuide.md

    1. Note: All contact data in ePoch (persons, CCAs, reminders) is stored in `data/addressbook.json`.

    2. Simulate missing file
-      1. Prerequisites: Delete `addressbook.json`, if it exists, from the `/data` folder in the directory where the `.jar` file for ePoch is stored.
+      1. Prerequisites: Delete `addressbook.json`, if it exists, from the `/data` folder in the directory where the JAR file for ePoch is stored.

-      2. Test case: Double-click the `.jar` file to run it. <br>
+      2. Test case: Double-click the JAR file to run it. <br>
          Expected: this should show the GUI with a set of sample contacts.
 There should be no `addressbook.json` file in the `/data` at this exact moment.

       3. Test case: Run the `clear` command in ePoch. <br>